quodlibetor/NotesPlusPortability/README.rst

 Usage
 -----

-Download this project, and use ``fix`` as a command in the terminal.
+Download fix_, and use it as a command in the terminal.
 ``fix`` expects the path to your Notes Plus *notebook* directory::

     $ ./fix "~/DropBox/NotesPlus/GeographyNotes/chapter 1"